opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 * automated mouse support (mouse not "trapped" in the _VA_ window anymore)
 * text copying (can copy text from and to the _VA_ window)

-_Note_: Guest additions are perhaps already installed on your VA.
+_Note_: Guest additions are probably already installed on your _VA_.